huggingface/Unity-MLAgents-LoadFromHub-Assets/README.md

 ## Provided Versions

-- `LoadOneModelFromHub`: When you want to load one model (single agent environments like Huggy).
+- `LoadOneModelFromHub-v2`: When you want to load one model (single agent environments like Huggy).
-- `LoadTwoModelsFromHub`: When you want to load multiple models (multiple agents environments like SoccerTwos)
+- `LoadTwoModelsFromHub-v2`: When you want to load multiple models (multiple agents environments like SoccerTwos)

 ## How Does It Look? 👀